Bunkie station

 Bunkie station is an historic train station in Bunkie, Louisiana.

 History

 The Texas and Pacific Railway established a station on the main line at Bunkie in 1882.
-A town formed around it as a shipping point for cotton and cotton-related industries such as cotton seed oil production.
+A town formed around it as a shipping point for cotton and cotton-related industries such as cottonseed oil production.
 The current depot, built in 1911, is not the original freight depot, but is the only existing reminder of the importance of the railway to the founding of Bunkie.

 The 1911 depot is a two-story brick building alongside the railroad tracks in downtown Bunkie.
 Of no particular architectural style, the building sits on a heavily stuccoed dado and has a distinctive bay window overlooking the tracks.
 It is one of only three remaining larger multi-story urban train depots in Louisiana built in the early 20th century, the others are the Central Railroad Station in Shreveport, and the Kansas City Southern Depot in DeQuincy.